ClarytyLLC/docs/src/docs/aiware/install/install.md

     ai job create --help, to see how you can run a job. ai job get --help, to see how you can get job info.

-6. Run install command for aiWARE applications
+7. Run install command for aiWARE Core

     ```bash
     ai --controller-token $AIWARE_INIT_TOKEN hub install core --channel prod